Please Note: Due to the current Covid outbreak in Australia

 On the Tuesday all competitors will participate in a parade lap around the Sydney Motorsport Park circuit prior to commencing the day’s touring section.
-The touring section, which will take place on public roads, will be punctuated by a short competition event to test the skill of the crews.
-The competition part of the event will take place at a private facility.
+The first day will be touring, which will take place on public roads.

 On the final day, the Saturday, there will be no competition, only a touring road section finishing at Rosehill Gardens.